tapuia/rust-book-pt-br/src/ch04-01-what-is-ownership.md

 So, what’s the difference here?
 Why can `String` be mutated but literals cannot?
 The difference is how these two types deal with memory.

-Mas então, qual é a diferença, aqui?
+Mas então, qual é a diferença aqui?
 Por que `String` pode ser alterada enquanto literais não podem?
 A diferença está em como esses dois tipos lidam com memória.

 ### Memory and Allocation